The Frank's Box--Telephone to the Dead?

 In the world of paranormal research, different gadgets and devices have been developed to capture evidence of ghosts, spirits, and entities in their various manifestations.

-With the discovery of EVPs (electronic voice phenomena), strange whispery voices that have appeared mysteriously on recording devices, the quest to record ghost voices has led in interesting directions, with devices designed to capture messages from spirits from the other side.
+With the discovery of EVPs (electronic voice phenomena), strange whispery voices that appeared mysteriously on recording devices, the quest to record ghost voices led in interesting directions, with devices designed to capture messages from spirits from the other side.
 These efforts have been going on for decades.

 In recent years digital recorders have become the tool of choice because these can be used in a stand-alone fashion and by dent of their design, they already include white noise.
 This makes the process much easier because someone trying to capture EVPs does not have to provide a separate background source of white noise, as they had to do in times past.